Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 11/05/2019 13:01

 By definition, a social cell survives because it rewards some if not all cell members.

-People enjoy a Japanese tea ceremony as a calming, comforting meditative exercise.
+· Japanese tea ceremonies can be experienced as a calming, comforting meditative exercise.

-Even a Ponzi scheme rewards early investors, at the expense of the last ones.
+· Ponzi schemes rewards early investors (at the expense of the last ones).